-On June 6, 1995, the Council ordered the formation of MD1 to provide for the maintenance, operation, and capital repair and replacement of storm drainage improvements.
+On June 6, 1995, the Council ordered the formation of MD 1 to provide for the maintenance, operation, and capital repair and replacement of storm drainage improvements.
 A Storm Water Lift Station (SWLS) was constructed to pump storm water run-off outside the neighborhood and into a flood control channel (Ward Creek).
 The drainage basin includes 29.1 acres, of which 24.7 acres are residential, 1.9 acres are for a park site, and 2.5 acres are for the collector streets of Stratford Road and Ruus Lane.
 Pacheco Way does not drain into this basin system nor does the industrial property to the south.
 The total number of lots in the drainage basin is 174.
-The original assessment rate did not include an annual inflation factor, which continues to impede the District's ability to generate ample revenue to keep pace with annual operating expenses.
+The original assessment rate did not include an annual inflation factor, which impedes the District's ability for revenue to keep up with expenses.